Alan Murdock

 We are one of two or three adult Kodaly choirs in the UK and would love to collaborate with any other vocal ensemble that uses the Kodaly method – please get in touch.

 We sing works by Kodaly and Bartok, but cover music from most other eras.
-We welcome newcomers in all voice parts, at any point in the year, and in particular are currently looking for extra bass voices.
+We welcome newcomers in all voice parts, at any point in the year – in particular our bass section is still looking for extra voices.

 Our regular members come from a diverse range of musical backgrounds.
 Some are music teachers and educators, some are long-time musicians who are new to the Kodaly method and want to put it into practice, while others learned to sign Kodaly in their youth and use the choir to refresh their sight-reading skills.